just-noticeable/damroo/ki-saaz/merge-then-rebase.md

 ---

+## Merge, Then Rebase.

 ### Introduction

-This article highlights a foundational security vulnerability in India's nation-wide financial and defense systems, that isn't yet, an emergency.
+This article highlights a foundational security vulnerability in India's nation-wide financial and defense systems, that hasn't yet, generated an emergency.

 To understand how and why the current version of ECHS is a national-security vulnerability for India, we can first have a look at the case of LifeLabs in Canada from the year 2017-2019.